Asquera/varnish-metric/README.md

         }
     }

-**Note** the socket connection is established in the function `vcl_init`.
-This method is called once when the varnish module is started.
+**Note** It is advised to set up the socket connection in the function `vcl_init`.
+This method is called once at start up of the varnish module.

+The module provides a few function for counters, gauges and timers, where timers are most likely used in inline C blocks.
+The following list shows which functions can be called.

+    inc_counter("name")
+    inc_counter_by_value("name", amount)